baasbox/docs/source/index.md

    *  [JavaScript](?javascript#javascript-sdk)

-For a complete list of changes and new features, see the [changelog](http://www.baasbox.com/baasbox-0-8-1-released/)
+For a complete list of changes and new features, see the [changelog](http://www.baasbox.com/baasbox-0-8-3-released/)

+FAQs are available on our [support site](http://support.baasbox.com/)

 The Android SDK JavaDoc is [here](http://baasbox.github.io/Android-SDK/docs/)